google/WebFundamentals/src/content/en/fundamentals/media/manipulating/cheatsheet.md

     openssl rand 16 > media.key
     ```

-4. Demux the audio and video, encrypt the new files, and output an mpd file.
+3. Demux the audio and video, encrypt the new files, and output a media
+   presentation description (MPD) file.

     The `-key` and `-key_id` flags are copied from the `media.key` file.